CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

 <img src="images/ard.jpg" alt="Ard_tx"/>

-This is how an IQ Group receiver device looks like.
-When the correct 433 MHz signal is received, it can switch mains power on/off via its own interanl relay (e.g. to a floodlight)
+This is what an IQ Group receiver device looks like.
+When the correct 433 MHz signal is received, it can switch mains power on/off via its own internal relay (e.g. to enable mains electricy to power a floodlight)

 <img src="images/P1140936.jpg" alt="IQ Group 240V Mains controller"/>

-This is how a Friedland (NOVA) Wireless PIR looks like.
-Note that the signals transmitted by these wireless PIR sensors are not compatible with the IQ Group Receiver.
-This is why a "433 MHz translator" device is useful, as implemented by a PICO W device programmed with this software connectred to a cheap pair of 433 MHz RX and TX modules.
+This is what Friedland (NOVA) Wireless PIR devices look like.
+Note that the signal transmitted by one of these wireless PIR sensors isn't compatible with the signals expected by the IQ Group Receiver.
+This is why a "433 MHz translator" device is useful, such as implemented by a PICO W device programmed with this software connected to a cheap pair of 433 MHz RX and TX modules.

 <img src="images/Friedland_PIR_and_box.jpg" alt="Friedland NOVA Wireless PIR sensor"/>

+If you know how to sniff for 433 MHz signals, it should be reasonably easy to adapt this code to cater for other brands of wireless PIR sensors.

+Have fun!